Resources, books, and online courses to learn Modern Standard Arabic — plus what you shouldn’t waste your time on

 - Arabic Dialects Compared: Maghrebi, Egyptian, Levantine, Hejazi, Gulf, and MSA

-- Best Resources for Learning Levantine Arabic (Free and Paid)
+- Best Resources to Learn Levantine Arabic (Free/Paid)

 Reasons to Learn Modern Standard Arabic (MSA) First